docb/dbRackSequencer/README.md

 - As long a high gate is present on the pause input, the sequence is stopped/paused.
 - As long a high gate is present on the rev input, the sequence is advanced in reverse direction.
 - The sequencer is voltage addressable via the Addr input (16 steps = 0-10V)
-- The SAdr output delivers te current step in a 0-10V range.
+- The SAdr output delivers the current step in a 0-10V range.
 - The Step output triggers whenever the sequence is advanced.
 - The Scan output delivers the voltage of the current step.
 - There are two input operation modes configurable in the menu: